Middlesex Dubai Honorary Graduates

 Paul Griffiths CMG

-In 2015, The Honorary Doctorate was awarded to : Mr. Paul Griffiths , C.E.O of Dubai Airports
+In 2015, the Honorary Doctorate was awarded to Paul Griffiths, CEO of Dubai Airports.

-Paul joined Dubai Airports as its first CEO in October 2007, and is responsible for the operation and development of Dubai International Airport and Al Maktoum International-Dubai World Central (DWC) airport, soon to be the worlds largest.
+Paul joined Dubai Airports as its first CEO in October 2007, and is responsible for the operation and development of Dubai International Airport and Al Maktoum International-Dubai World Central (DWC) airport.

-Since joining Dubai Airports as CEO, he orchestrated the launch of Terminal 3 at Dubai International, the worlds largest Airport Terminal, and the opening of Concourse A, the world’s first purpose-built A380 facility.
-With these developments Dubai international Airport now hosts the most international passenger traffic in the world.
-Next, Paul will lead efforts to completely re-design and set new standards for the airport passenger experience as part of the US$32 billion expansion of the next phase of Dubai World Central.
+Since joining Dubai Airports as CEO, he orchestrated the launch of Terminal 3 at Dubai International, the world’s largest Airport Terminal, and the opening of Concourse A, the world’s first purpose-built A380 facility.
+With these developments, Dubai international Airport now hosts the most international passenger traffic in the world.

-In commemoration of his services to British prosperity in the UAE and to music, it was announced this June, that Paul will become a Companion of the Most Distinguished Order of St Michael and St George (CMG) in the Queen’s Birthday Honours List of 2015.
+In commemoration of his services to British prosperity in the UAE and to music, it was announced that he would become a Companion of the Most Distinguished Order of St Michael and St George (CMG) in the Queen’s Birthday Honours List of 2015.